 The impact of end-to-end supply chains on emissions is more than five times that of companies’ direct operations. - Source: CDP Worldwide1

-Nearly eight in 10 consumers indicate sustainability is important to them4.
+Nearly eight in 10 consumers indicate sustainability is important to them2.
 Of those who say it is very/extremely important, over 70% said they would pay a premium of 35%, on average, for brands that are sustainable and environmentally responsible.

-Yet, some fashion brands are exploring new and innovative materials to meet sustainability goals.
+Elsewhere, brands are exploring new and innovative materials to meet sustainability goals.
 Apparel brand Pangaia5, for example, defines itself as “a materials science brand on a mission to save our environment.”
 Its clothes are made from recycled cotton, environmentally friendly dyes, and grape leather as an alternative to animal leather.
 It has even launched a capsule collection printed with water-based black ink made from carbon emissions.

 Whatever your business’s sustainability practices are, just be sure to shout about them on your e-commerce website, social media pages and marketing comms.
 These are the things customers care about so you should be sharing your message wherever possible.

-Being completely in control of your inventory is a sure-fire way to cut waste from your supply chain.
+Being completely in control of your inventory is a guaranteed way to cut waste from your supply chain.
 Overproduction of products means you’ll have to pay for warehouse space to store the excess.
 Worse still, if the products in question are perishable (such as food goods), you could end up having to throw some away if they expire.

 Fortunately, there are plenty of inventory-management technologies out there designed specifically for e-commerce businesses.
 SkuVault6, for example, is a user-friendly, web-based inventory and warehouse management system for e-commerce retailers, that integrates with the leading online marketplaces including Amazon, eBay, and Shopify.